 The first step in setting this component is to determine the nutritional requirements deemed to be appropriate for being healthy and able to participate in society.
 It is rather difficult to arrive at a consensus on what could be considered as a healthy and active life, and hence to assign calorific requirements.
-Aside from these considerations, requirements vary by person, by his or her level of activity, the climate, etc. In Tanzania, the reference for energy intake is set at 2,200 kilocalories per adult equivalent per day.
+Aside from these considerations, requirements vary by person, by his or her level of activity, the climate, etc.18 In Tanzania, the reference for energy intake is set at 2,200 kilocalories per adult equivalent per day.
 Second, the food bundle is chosen taking into consideration the existing food consumption patterns of a reference group in the country.
-The food bundle is obtained as the average food consumption.
+The food bundle is obtained as the average food consumption of the bottom 50% of the population, ranked in terms of real per adult equivalent consumption.
 It is better to try to capture the consumption pattern of the population located at the bottom of the welfare distribution because it will probably better reflect the preferences of the poor.
-More precisely, using the consumption pattern of the tot 50% of the population of that consumption, i.e., the proportion of various items in total food consumption, is not significantly different from the consumption pattern of the poor.
+More precisely, using the consumption pattern of the bottom 50% of the population to calculate the food bundle assumes that the composition of that consumption, i.e., the proportion of various items in total food consumption, is not significantly different from the consumption pattern of the poor.
 Third, calorific conversion factors are used to transform the food bundle into kilocalories.
 Fourth, median prices are derived in order to value the food bundle.
 Prices are computed using only transactions from the same reference group.
 Again, this will capture more accurately the prices faced by the poor.
 Fifth, the average calorific intake of the food bundle is estimated, so the value of the food bundle could be scaled proportionately to achieve 2,200 kilocalories per adult equivalent per day.
 For example, the bottom 50% of the population in the NPS 2010/11 consumes on average 2,220 kilocalories per adult equivalent per day at a cost of TSh 667, thus the food poverty line would be TSh 661 (= TSh 667 x 2,200 kilocalories / 2,220 kilocalories) per adult equivalent per day.

-&lt;sup>17 See subsection 1.2 for details about the price adjustment across rounds of the NPS.
+17 See subsection 1.2 for details about the price adjustment across rounds of the NPS.

-&lt;sup>18 Food and Agriculture Organization of the United Nations (2001, 2003).
+18 Food and Agriculture Organization of the United Nations (2001, 2003).